odoo/documentation/content/services/support/what_can_i_expect.rst

 ===========================================

-5 days a week
+6 days a week
 =============

-Your Odoo Online subscription includes **unlimited 24hr support at no extra cost, Monday to Friday**.
+Your Odoo Online subscription includes **unlimited 24hr support at no extra cost, Sunday to Friday**.
 Our teams are located around the world to ensure you have support, no matter your location.
-Your support representative could be communicating to you from San Francisco, Belgium, or India!
+Your support representative could be communicating to you from San Francisco, Belgium, Dubai or India!

 Our support team can be contacted through our `online support form <https://www.odoo.com/help>`__.